 We’ve all read the headlines about data breaches and the subsequent million-dollar lawsuits, but it’s important to recognize that there are other damages beyond those reported in the news.
 Data breaches are made up of both direct costs, like stolen data or intellectual property (IP), and indirect costs, like reputational damage.
-Many are long-term, impacting your bottom line for years after a breach is discovered.
+Many are long-term, impacting your bottom line for years after discovering the breach.
+So what’s the real cost of a data breach?

 As a business owner, the data and assets you rely on to maintain operations are valuable and must be secured.
-Considering that the global average cost of a data breach was nearly $4 million in 2020, the aftermath can absolutely devastate your business.
+Considering that the global average cost of a data breach exceeded $4 million for the first time in 2021, the aftermath can absolutely devastate your business.
 There are many ways to reduce the impact (more about those later), but let’s first look at how these costs add up.

-What makes up the true cost of a breach?
+What makes up the true cost of a data breach?

 The initial response

-As soon as you discover your business has been compromised, you need to respond right away in order to mitigate the damage.
+As soon as you discover your business has been compromised, you need to respond right away to mitigate the damage.
 The cost of your initial response can skyrocket as you:

 - Document the attack